gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **AWS Step Functions**
 - Coordinate multiple AWS services into a serverless workload
-- Provide a graphical interface to visualize the components of tyour application as a series of steps
+- Provide a graphical interface to visualize the components of your application as a series of steps
 - Automatically triggers and tracks each step and retries when there are errors, so your application executes in order and as expected, every time
 - Logs the state of each step, so when things go wrong, you can diagnose and debug problems quickly